News & Insight

 Sponsorship’s Paradigm Shift

 We all know that, over the last decade, media consumption has become digital-first through our ability to quickly, cheaply and easily access media on our smartphones and other connected devices.
-This is reflected in the average American now spending over half (55% of total time) of their daily 13 hours 35 minutes consuming media doing so through digital channels1.
-Comparatively, only three hours 49 minutes are spent consuming media on linear TV.
+This is reflected in the average person in the UK now spending over half (55% of total time) of their daily 10 hours 33 minutes consuming media doing so through digital channels1.
+Comparatively, only two hours 46 minutes are spent consuming media on linear TV.

 As a result, over those 10 years, the media channels used to market have changed.
-In 2019, $129bn of a total $239bn (54%) in advertising was bought digitally in the US2.
+In 2019, 45% of global advertising spend went through digital channels, ahead of TV with 28%2.
 Digital channels are where the majority of media engagement is happening, and therefore that’s where brands most want to engage with audiences.

 For a variety of reasons we have discussed previously, sports sponsorship has been slow to adapt to this, with brand exposure from linear TV coverage still delivered as the primary metric of success for brand partners.
 This plays out in the data: only 9% of sports sponsorship value was delivered through digital channels in 2019.
 That means brands spent over half their money online, and consumers over half their time online, but sports sponsorship only delivered 10 pence in every pound of its value online.